MicrosoftDocs/sdk-api/sdk-api-src/content/namedpipeapi/nf-namedpipeapi-transactnamedpipe.md

 ## -description

-Combines the functions that write a message to and read a message from the specified named pipe into a single network operation.
+Combines the functions that write a message to and read a message from the specified named pipe into a single operation.

 ## -parameters